Hexagram 46升Pushing Upward

 — Legge (1882)

-Line 2 is the centred yang of the lower trigram, the actor who has begun the climb and who is now at the altitude where sincerity matters more than scale.
+Line 2 is the centred yang of the lower trigram, the mover who has begun the climb and now stands where sincerity matters more than scale.
 The line uses the same 孚乃利用禴 clause that appears at H45 line 2 — with sincerity, even the modest vernal offering is acceptable — and the parallel is structurally instructive.
-Where H45 named the participant being drawn upward into the assembly, H46 names the ascender who has reached a working altitude and who is now expected to mark the rise with a ritual offering proportionate to the moment rather than to the destination.
+Where H45 named the participant being drawn upward into the assembly, H46 names the ascender who has reached a working height and is now expected to mark the rise with an offering sized to the moment rather than to the destination.

 The decision-relevant translation is the discipline of right-sized recognition during the ascent.
-Operators who hit line 2 typically discover that the milestone they have just cleared does not require a victory tour.
-The senior who welcomed the ascent at line 1 does not want the elaborate report; the team that backed the climb does not want the chest-thumping retrospective.
-The line is explicit that the small clean offering — the brief honest update, the modest acknowledgement, the quiet thank-you to the configuration above — is exactly the offering the altitude calls for.
+People who reach line 2 typically discover that the milestone they have just cleared does not call for a victory tour.
+The mentor who welcomed the ascent at line 1 does not want the elaborate report; the colleagues who backed the climb do not want a chest-thumping retrospective.
+The line is explicit that the small clean offering — the brief honest update, the modest acknowledgement, the quiet thank-you to the people above — is exactly the offering the moment calls for.
 The 無咎 verdict is unconditioned once the sincerity is real.
-The ascender who skips the offering altogether or who scales it up to match the wrong altitude both produce error; the discipline is to offer the spring sacrifice.
+The ascender who skips the offering altogether, or who inflates it to fit a level they have not yet reached, both produce error; the discipline is to offer the spring sacrifice.

 升虛邑。